wikfeldt/longtalk-coderefinery/talk.md

 ---

-# Thank you for the attention!
+# Thank you for your attention!

 <img src="img/Logo_COLOR_3D-01.png" style="width: 100%;"/>